aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/setting-up.md

 $ kubectl rollout status -n other deployment/pause-pods --timeout 300s
 ```

-Once this completes the pause pods will be running:
+Once this completes, the pause pods will be running:

 ```bash
 $ kubectl get pods -n other